-Former Commons Speaker Betty Boothroyd dies
+First woman Commons Speaker Betty Boothroyd dies

 - Published